How I went from a hobby blogger to making an income.

 Looking back, that was definitely a good decision.
 Did I miss writing about the other things?
 Sure.
 But I wanted a more focused blog.
 When people come to my blog I wanted them to know why they should stick around, I wanted to offer them great recipes with excellent photographs.
 Because I was more focused on my content, page views increased significantly and so did my pennies.

 Money.
 It’s good and it’s evil.
 It certainly comes in handy when you need a few things.
-But with it you can bless people and help your family financially.
-I am in a place now where I am passionately pursing a full time income so I can alleviate some burden.
+But with it, you can bless people and help your family financially.
+I am in a place now where I am passionately pursuing a full-time income so I can alleviate some burden.

 This book is practical for whatever stage of blogging or creative business you decide to take on.
 I love Crystal’s advice and even though we don’t get to see each other on a personal level she’s been a blogger mentor to me from the start.
 As a matter of fact, her blogging posts on Money Saving Mom gave me a lot of the help and advice I needed to start this blog.